-Secret tip: bring boxes of cereal off the ship with you, put the cereal in plastic bags then head out into the water.
+Secret tip: bring boxes of cereal off the ship with you, put the cereal in plastic bags, then head out into the water with the bags in hand.
 You’re guaranteed to a great response from the colorful underwater residents!

 8. Take the nature trail.

-Walking the nature trails is educational as you will see signs along the way describing the flora and fauna.
-Be sure to wear your FitBit to record those steps!
+Walking the nature trails is educational, as you will see signs along the way describing the flora and fauna.
+Be sure to wear your FitBit or smartwatch to record those steps!

 9. Ride the tram.

-Many visitors to Half Moon Cay don’t realize there is a free tram that takes you from the visitor’s center down do the BBQ lunch.
+Many visitors to Half Moon Cay don’t realize there is a free tram that takes you from the visitor’s center down to the barbecue lunch.
 If you have a difficult time walking, the tram is a lifesaver!

 10. Check out the horses.

 Speaking of the tram, even if you didn’t book the horseback riding excursion, grab the tram and head over to the horse riding area.
-You can watch the horses enter the ocean close up!
+You can watch the horses go into the ocean close-up!